Jules Jamin

-Jules Célestin Jamin (31 May 1818, Termes, Ardennes – 12 February 1886) was a French physicist.
-He was professor of physics at École Polytechnique from 1852 to 1881 and received the Rumford Medal in 1858 for his work on light.
-He improved Brewster's inclined interference plates with the development of the Jamin interferometer.
+Jules Célestin Jamin (31 May 1818 – 12 February 1886) was a French physicist.
+He was professor of physics at École polytechnique from 1852 to 1881 and received the Rumford Medal in 1858 for his work on light.
+He improved David Brewster's inclined interference plates with the development of the Jamin interferometer.

 Biography

+Early life

-Jules Jamin, son of Anthony Peter Jamin, was born in 1818 in Termes, France.
+Jules Jamin, son of Anthony Peter Jamin, was born in 1818 in Termes, Ardennes, France.
 He began his education at a small school in Vouziers, a small village located in northeast France.
-After some time there, he was sent to the College at Reims by his father, Antoine-Pierre.
-In his first year at the College at Reims Jules won nine awards.
+After some time there, he was sent to the college at Reims by his father, Antoine-Pierre.
+In his first year at the college at Reims Jules won nine awards.
 In 1838 he won the science competition award with honors, and in October of the same year he was accepted on first selection to enter École normale supérieure where he obtained a degree in physical sciences, mathematics and natural sciences.
 In 1841, he graduated first in the competition of comprehensive physical sciences.
 He obtained his first position at the college of Caen, where he succeeded Paul Desains.
 After two years, he joined the College Bourbon (today's Lycée Condorcet) as a substitute teacher, then in 1844, he joined the College Louis-le-Grand as a teacher.

+Career

-While in Caen, he began research in support of his thesis on the reflection of light on the surface of metals, for which in 1847 he received a doctorate in Physics with his thesis on light reflection on metallic surfaces.
-From 1844–1854, Jamin studied and confirmed the conclusions of Macedonio Melloni concerning energy absorption alongside fellow physicists L. Courtépée and Antoine-Philibert Masson.
+While in Caen, he began research in support of his thesis on the reflection of light on the surface of metals, for which in 1847 he received a doctorate in physics with his thesis on light reflection on metallic surfaces.
+From 1844 to 1854, Jamin studied and confirmed the conclusions of Macedonio Melloni concerning energy absorption alongside fellow physicists L. Courtépée and Antoine-Philibert Masson.

 In 1852 he was appointed professor of physics at the École Polytechnique, a position he held until March 1881, when Alfred Potier succeeded him.
 In 1856 Jules Jamin began working on, and completed his well known instrument, the Jamin interferometer.
 In 1858 he was awarded the Rumford Medal, from the Royal Society, for his work on light and in 1863 he became a professor at the Faculty of Paris, succeeding César Despretz as the associate chair of experimental physics.
-Based on his lectures at the École Polytechnique, he published a compelling paper titled "General essay on Physics".
+Based on his lectures at the École polytechnique, he published a compelling paper titled "General essay on Physics".

 On July 17, 1871, he presented Zénobe Gramme's invention of the electrical engine to the French Academy of Sciences.

 In 1868, he joined the French Academy of Sciences and in the same year he created and headed the Physical Research Laboratory funded by the École pratique des hautes études of which he was also the principal of the studies division.
 In 1886, he handed off the title of Director of the Physical Research Laboratory to Gabriel Lippmann.
 Through the Academy of Sciences, Jamin was a member of one of many committees whose purpose was to organize the Loan Collection of Scientific Instruments, a massive exhibition of scientific artifacts from which the Museum of Science in London was eventually founded.